Why the Czech Republic?

 churches of Christ*

-There is much discussions as to why the Czechs became so irreligious when other surrounding former Soviet states rebounded in religion.
+There is much discussion as to why the Czechs became so irreligious when other surrounding former Soviet states rebounded in religion.
 One explanation is that the Czechs have a long ingrained collective memory of abuses and corruption of the Catholic church.
-The Czech Republic was home to the lesser known first reformer, Jan Hus, who was burned alive at the stake.
+The Czech Republic was home to the lesser-known first reformer, Jan Hus, who was burned alive at the stake.
 The followers of Jan Hus, the Hussites, became a large enough influence that the majority of the Czech population no longer considered themselves Catholic.
 This was greatly reversed when the Austro-Hungarian empire fiercely opposed the Hussites.
 It is thought that sentiment from this time still reverberates today.
-When the Soviets took control, it further pushed the Czechs into greater dissatisfaction with religion.
+When the Soviets took control, it further pushed the Czechs into greater dissatisfaction with religion, ultimately creating a state that is now one of the most atheist in the world.

 Potential in the Czech Republic